Ralff-28/Green-cart/README.md

-# Green Cart – Carbon Footprint Product Analysis
+# Green Cart – Carbon Footprint Product Analysis Prototype

 Green Cart is a full-stack web application that allows users to search for products, analyze their carbon footprint and eco-friendliness, and manage a shopping cart.
 The backend uses Flask and Google Gemini API for analysis, while the frontend is built with React and Vite.